arthash/arthash/docs/stage-1.md

   4. Receive back the `timestamp`, `recordHash` and `journalURL`.
   5. Write a JSON file containing those values and the privateKey to the terminal
   6. open the journal page in the browser

+# Integration tests

+Automated tests that actually start a server, then run the client repeatedly against that server, then interrogate the server's state when it is all done.